wkrup/tennis-tracking/README.md

 ## My Contributions
 1. Modification of code to replace TrackNet with TrackNetV2
 2. Trained new bounce detection from new dataset created by teammates
+3. Postprocessing for the removal of false positives in bounce detection

 ## Contributions from Teammates
 1. Modification of code from TrackNetV2